DmytroBiletskyi/protonMailGenerator/README.md

 A E-Mail Generator

-## WHAT MAKES THIS BETTER

-The mail is ready when the script is done.
-It will already be VERIFIED and NO further manual VERIFICATION needed not like at other generators

 ### USAGE

 It is used to generate a protonmail mail for you which you can fully access